plperez626/MLOps-Introductory-Course-on-GCP/README.md

 The Jupyter notebooks for the labs can be found in the `labs` folder of this Git repository.

+#### Requirements

+The labs are configured to run with python 3.11.0

 ### Evaluation

 Hands-on implementation on notebooks that will be assessed by the teacher.